-The average cost of a postgraduate and Masters degree in the UK for an international student is £12,400.
+The average cost of a postgraduate and Masters degree in the UK for a Nigerian student is £14,620.
 Tuition fees at postgraduate level vary on the type of Masters you wish to study, which part of the UK you wish to live, and what university you attend.

 Postgraduate schools in the UK are far less expensive than graduate schools in the USA, and studying in the UK can be 30 to 60 per cent cheaper than American equivalents.

-If you wish to learn more about studying a Masters in the UK, arrange your free consultation today.
+If you wish to learn more about studying a Masters in the UK, arrange your free consultation in Lagos today.

 My counsellor contacted me every day throughout the application process and helped me receive an unconditional offer.
 I am so grateful to SI-UK and will never forget them.
 I will study very hard as I feel this is the best reward I can give the whole team.